aaron-kristopher/School-Notes-2nd-Year/COMARCH/COMPUTER HISTORY.md

 - Invented by **Gottfried Wilhelm Liebniz** in 1672.
 - The machine that can add, subtract, multiply and divide automatically.

+## Jacquard loom
+---
+- The **Jacqaurd loom** is a mechanical loom, invented by **Joseph-Marie Jacquard** in 1881.
+- It is an automatic loom controlled by punched cards.
 ### Arithmometer
 ---
 - A mechanical calculator invented by **Thomas de Colmar** in 1820.